 All ground floor.
 Three bedrooms: 2 x double (one with en-suite shower, basin and WC), 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Utility.
 Sitting room with woodburning stove.

 Oil central heating with woodburning stove in sitting room.
 Electric oven and hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, selection of books, games and DVDs.
 Fuel, power and wood for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
+Travel cot and high chair.
 Off road parking for 3 cars.
 Lawned garden with patio, furniture and barbecue.
 Sorry, no pets and no smoking.
 Shop 8 miles, pub 1 mile.

 About the location

 Annan 7 miles; Dumfries 10 miles.